mattbrand/campconquer/README.md

 - [/] make sure client behaves OK with maintenance mode on (503 (Service Unavailable))
   - [ ] some client calls still need to be hardened

-- [ ] optimization - look at Scout for slow requests
+- [ ] optimization - look at Scout for slow/bloated requests
+    - [ ] split Season view into multiple requests

 - [ ] reexamine FitBit API to see if there's a more efficient call to fetch a bunch of days at once